 Reference : Section 1.4 Mot inspection manual (2012)

 Late model vehicles may use a "multi timer " unit built into the fuse board

 or body control module to operate direction indicators.

 The Multi timer often has several other functions related to timed circuits for example , interior light delay, alarm sounder , reverse bleeper, and windscreen wiper delay.

-Diagnostic testing of Indicator Circuit on modern vehicles
+Diagnostic testing of Indicator Circuit on vehicles with body controller module

 Requirement for direction indicators depends on vehicle first use date.